Lizzy-Gallagher/Scene-Retrieval-IW2016/README.md

 # Understanding Scenes

-This is a private repository for the scene understanding independent work I performed in Summer 2016 with the Princeton Graphics Group, Professor Thomas Funkhouser, Shuran Song, Manolis Saava, and Angel Chang.
+This is a repository for the scene understanding independent work I performed in Summer 2016 with the Princeton Graphics Group, Professor Thomas Funkhouser, Shuran Song, Manolis Saava, and Angel Chang.

-###Set-Up:
--

 ###Directories:
 =======